nudgebg/egvinsulin/docs/data_sets/T1DEXI.md

     - Dose: The BASAL deliveries then also have a wrong entry with a zero FAORRES (amount) value (cant divide by zero)

 How to deal with duplicates?

-    - Only two bolsues, ignore.
+    - For Boluses: Therea are only 2 duplicates, ignore.
-    - Keep those with maximum duration.
+    - For Basals: Keep those with maximum duration.

 #### Basal Overlaps
 An overlap occurs when the `FADTC` of one basal insulin entry falls within the time range (`FADTC` to `End_Time`) of another basal insulin entry.
 NetIOB Script [4] corrects these overlaps.

 What we found:

 - Basal overlaps happen extremely rarely.
 - Why that is we don't know.